Export Module - Process to Export Data from Clevr Forms

 Once you are happy with the settings, click "Add".

-Step 3: Open the Editor
+Step 3: Open the Export Editor

 Once an Export has been created, the definition must be published before any other settings can be configured.